Styler: learning formatting conventions to repair Checkstyle violations

-In order to repair formatting errors, the Java source code encoding using an abstract token sequence (see \autoref{sec:java-source-code-encoding}) must capture both the error in the code and the context surrounding the error.
-Therefore, \Styler considers a token window of $k$ lines before and after the error.

-Once the context surrounding a formatting error is tokenized, \Styler places two tags around the error, so that its location and its violation type can be further identified.
-The tags consist of the name of the Checkstyle rule that was violated and raised the error.
-For instance, the error presented in \autoref{fig:checkstyle-error} is about the Checkstyle \emph{LeftCurly} rule, so the tags around the error are \texttt{<LeftCurly>} and \texttt{</LeftCurly>} as shown in \autoref{subfig:buggy-code-tokenized}.
+In order to repair formatting violations, the Java source code encoded as an abstract token sequence must capture both the violation in the code and the context surrounding the violation.
+So, for a given violation, \Styler considers a token window of $k$ source code lines before and after the violation location provided by the format checker for creating an abstract token sequence (see \autoref{sec:java-source-code-encoding}).
+Once the violating line and the ones surrounding it are tokenized, \Styler places two tags around the tokens related to the origin of the violation so that the violation location and its type can be further identified.
+The tags consist of the name of the format checker rule that was violated.
+For instance, the violation presented in \autoref{fig:checkstyle-violation} is about the Checkstyle \emph{LeftCurly} rule, so the tags around the violation are \texttt{<LeftCurly>} and \texttt{</LeftCurly>} as shown in \autoref{subfig:violating-code-tokenized}.

-To insert the tags concerning the error type in the abstract token sequence, \Styler needs to find a place so that the tags surround the tokens related to the origin of the error, and at the same time to minimize the number of tokens between the two tags to have precise information about the location. \Styler places the tags according to the location information given by Checkstyle (line and column).
-When Checkstyle provides the line and the column, \Styler places \texttt{<ErrorType>} $n$ tokens before the error and \texttt{</ErrorType>} $n$ tokens after.
-When Checkstyle provides the line but not the column (e.g. when the error is about the \emph{LineLength} rule), \Styler places the \texttt{<ErrorType>} $i$ tokens before the line and \texttt{</ErrorType>} $j$ tokens after the end of the line. \changedText{The values of $k$, $n$, $i$, and $j$ are explained in \autoref{sec:implementation}.}
+The strategy to place the tags in the abstract token sequence is primarily based on the fact that the tags should surround the tokens related to the origin of the violation.
+At the same time, the number of tokens between the two tags should be minimal so to keep precise information about the violation location.
+Thus, \Styler places the tags according to the location information given by the format checker.
+When the format checker provides the line and the column, \Styler places \texttt{<ViolationType>} one token before the violation and \texttt{</ViolationType>} one token after.
+When the format checker provides the line but not the column (e.g., when the violation is about the Checkstyle \emph{LineLength} rule), \Styler places \texttt{<ViolationType>} one token before the line and \texttt{</ViolationType>} one token after the end of the line.

-\subsection{Machine Learning Model}
+\subsection{Machine learning model}